bartdorlandt/ansible-role-poetry/README.md

 # Poetry
-Sets up the poetry environment
+Sets up the poetry environment.

+## Own actions
+Once installed you are responsible for adding the poetry paths to your PATH environment.

+    export PATH="$HOME/.local/bin:$PATH"

 ## Requirements
 - python3